swhan91/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 ### New Component: Topology Manager

-This proposal is focused on a new component in the Kubelet called the Topology Manager and and a Pod Spec extension.
+This proposal is focused on a new component in the Kubelet called the Topology Manager and on a Pod Spec extension.
 The Topology Manager implements the pod admit handler interface and participates in Kubelet pod admission.
 When the `Admit()` function is called, the Topology Manager collects topology hints from other Kubelet components on a container by container basis.